The Gift of Forgiveness

 In closing, we can find promises in scriptures like Philippians 4:13: "I can do all this through Him who gives me strength," and in Romans 12:21: "Do not be overcome with evil but overcome evil with good."

 As believers of God in Christ Jesus, we know that we can depend on Him to give us the grace to live out forgiveness.
-The choice is yours, so make the right one: Decide today that you will start the journey of forgiveness, praying to the Lord to prepare you for this difficult but eternally rewarding task.
+The choice is yours, so make the right one: decide today to start the journey of forgiveness, praying to the Lord to prepare you for this difficult yet eternally rewarding task.

 Author’s Bio